Ride Description

 What can I do to help reduce our impact?

 Bring your own water bottle to the finish area to refill it with fresh water.
-Bring your own reusable glass as well for beverages.
+Bring your own reusable cup as well for beverages.
 Feel free to bring your own plate/utensils and just do a quick wash at the camp.
 This way we minimize the paper and plastic trash we have to haul out and less pollution for the environment.

 Will there be recycling bins at end camp?